 Webull is another commission free broker and is accessible by app only.
 The app itself, which I've had for a couple months, is more technicalbut the shares of stock they gift are just as real.

 The stocks they give will most likely be a small share but from time to time you'll get something wild and crazy.
 For example, I received many shares of ABEV before randomly one day getting a share of AAPL.

 Webull Financial LLC is based out of New York City with CRD# 289063 and SEC# 69978.

-Summary of the deal: Open and fund an account to get a free share of stock valued between $4 and $1,000 but chances are yours will be between $4and $6.
+Summary of the deal: Open and fund an account to get a free share of stock valued up to $1,600.
 There are no other requirements, no minimum deposit amount, and trades are free.